5 Books By Nora Ephron That I Read Over and Over Again

-3. Wallflower at an Orgy
+3. Wallflower at the Orgy

 I read this on vacation and not only did I get very tan on one side of my body but it was great seeing people walk by reading the title.
 Ephron is such a fantastic storyteller and in this collection of her magazine articles you really see her talent on many levels.
 She touches upon American culture, sex, food, and romance.
 It's a quick read which is why it's easy to pick it up year after year.

 Heartburn was a huge success for many reasons.
 First, it was made into a movie starring Meryl Streep and Jack Nicholson but also because the story is based on Ephron's second marriage.
 True to her motto, she uses a painful and horrible time of her life and turns it into something beautiful, a book people can relate to and enjoy.
 She incorporates her love of food and cooking which really rounds the novel out perfectly.

 Because I can't rank my beloved Nora's books, just buy this bad boy.
 I retreat to it like a bible.
 The Most of Nora Ephron is a collection of all her work including plays and screenplays like When Harry Met Sally and Sleepless in Seattle.
 It's the best of the best and truly one of my favorite books, ever.

 6. The Last Interview

 Pew!
 Pew!
 A bonus book for you.True fans will appreciate this last bit of her writing, tone, and humor.
 A smaller collection of her work ends with an interview, her last, by writer Kathryn Borel